jonaprieto/prop-pack/README.md

-# ndpack
+# Prop-Pack

-This repository intents to be a collection of problems for logic in [TPTP](http://www.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html) format.
+This repository intents to be a collection of problems for propositional logic in [TPTP](http://www.cs.miami.edu/~tptp/TPTP/SyntaxBNF.html) format.

 The problems have been taken from: